Philip Johnson: Early Modernist period (1946–1960)

-In 1946, after he completed his military service, Johnson returned to the Museum of Modern Art as a curator and writer.
+In 1946, after he completed his schooling and his military service, Johnson returned to the Museum of Modern Art as a curator and writer.
 At the same time, he began working to establish his architectural practice.
-He built a small house, influenced by the work of Mies, in Saaponack, Long Island.
+He built a small house, influenced by the work of Mies, in Sagaponack, Long Island.
 In 1947, he published the first monograph in English on the architecture of Mies.

 In 1947, he curated the first exhibition of modern architecture of the Museum of Modern Art including a model of the glass Farnsworth House of Mies.

-In 1949 he began building a new residence, the Glass House in New Canaan, Connecticut, that was completed in 1949.
+In 1949, he began building a new residence, the Glass House in New Canaan, Connecticut, which was completed in 1949.
 It was clearly influenced by Farnsworth House of Mies, an influence which Johnson never denied, but looked quite different.

 The Glass House is a 56-foot by 32-foot glass rectangle, sited at the edge of a crest on Johnson's estate overlooking a pond.
 The building's sides are glass and charcoal-painted steel; the floor, of brick, is not flush with the ground but sits 10 inches above.
 The interior is an open space divided by low walnut cabinets; a brick cylinder contains the bathroom and is the only object to reach floor to ceiling.
 The New York Times described it in 2005 as "one of the 20th century's greatest residential structures.
-"Like all of Johnson's early work, it was inspired by Mies, but its pure symmetry, dark colors and closeness to the earth marked it as a personal statement; calm and ordered rather than sleek and brittle."
+"Like all of Johnson's early work, it was inspired by Mies, but its pure symmetry, dark colors and closeness to the earth marked it as a personal statement; calm and ordered rather than sleek and brittle."Philip wrote that the burnt wooden homes he had seen in Poland "where nothing was left but the foundations and chimneys of brick," were a further source of inspiration.

 Johnson continued to add to the Glass House estate during each period of his career.
-He added a small pavilion with columns by the lake in 1963, an art gallery set into a hillside in 1965, a postmodern sculpture gallery with a glass roof in 1970; a castle-like library with a rounded tower in 1980; and a concrete block tower dedicated to his friend Lincoln Kirstein, the founder of the New York City Ballet; a chain-link "ghost house" dedicated to Frank Gehry.
+He added a small pavilion with columns by the lake in 1963, an art gallery set into a hillside in 1965, a postmodern sculpture gallery with a glass roof in 1970; a castle-like library with a rounded tower in 1980; a concrete block tower dedicated to his friend Lincoln Kirstein, the founder of the New York City Ballet; and a chain-link "ghost house" dedicated to Frank Gehry.